mfem/web/src/tutorial/examples.md

 ### <i class="fa fa-check-square-o"></i>&nbsp; Complex-valued problems

-MFEM provides a user friendly interface for solving complex valued systems.
+MFEM provides a user-friendly interface for solving complex valued systems.
 These kinds of problems can be formulated using the classes `ComplexOperator`, `ComplexLinearForm`, `SesquilinearForm`, `ComplexGridFunction`, and their parallel counterparts.
-The user can define the weak formulation by providing the integrators of its real and imaginary part independently and then use similar methods as in the real problems (such us `Assemble`, `FormLinearSystem`, and `RecoverFEMSolution`) to recover the solution.
+You can define the weak formulation by providing the integrators of real and imaginary parts independently and then use similar methods as in the real problems (such us `Assemble`, `FormLinearSystem`, and `RecoverFEMSolution`) to recover the solution.

-Currently, there are two examples demonstrating the use of complex valued systems.
+Currently, there are two examples demonstrating the use of complex-valued systems.

 <img class="floatright" src="../../img/examples/ex22.gif", width="200"/>